I’m very selective when choosing assistive technology. Of course, everything has its purpose, but if it is no use to me, there’s no point in using it.

 A family friend showed me Apple’s voice recognition software and how it worked before I got my first iPhone.
 I got really excited by this.
 I wouldn’t use Siri in public, but voice recognition software on my phone has helped me do my most important job these days – dictating and replying to emails!
 I have a habit of sending really long emails!
 I don’t have to use my laptop, I just have to hold my phone in my hand and speak.

-One of my really long emails to date, which I wrote by only my right thumb and predicted text (without using voice recognition at all), took me two hours to type.
+One of my really long emails to date, which I wrote by only my right thumb and predicted text (without using voice recognition at all), took me 2 hours to type.
 However, if I wrote that same email again using voice recognition software on my phone, it would have only taken me about half an hour.
 It is also a quick way to make notes in your notes section for reminders.

 I personally wouldn’t go as far as using assistive technology to help me with absolutely everything.
 I don’t want technology to directly take over my life.
-However, I hope that this post has been helpful in showing how assistive technology can help you to live the life you choose.
+But, I hope that this post has been helpful in showing how assistive technology can help you to live the life you choose.

 We know there is still work to do until all disabled people enjoy equality and fairness, with digital and assistive technology playing a huge part in this.
 We all need to work together to change society for the better.